9Bakabaka/StarLightTeaHouseBot/README.md

 Send a sticker to bot in pm.
 It would return the file id.

 ### About what to eat today:
 Put food names in a file named "foodlist.txt" in config, one food name per line.
+An example file is provided.
 When triggered "/eattoday" or message contain words like "今天吃什么", bot would randomly choose one food name from the list.
 Easter egg: 5% chance eat "themselves"(sender's name)